Code-Institute-Submissions/MP3-1/README.md

 ### Register

 Register is the place where user can create an account.
-Login link is available below a Register button.
+Login link is available below the Register button.

 <details><summary>Register</summary>